-DDD.
-Notice of Redetermination (Parent)

-Informs the parent and provider of a child’s upcoming redetermination of eligibility.
+Notice of Redetermination (Parent): Informs the parent and provider of a child’s upcoming redetermination of eligibility.

-EEE.
-Notice of Redetermination (Provider)

-Informs the provider of an upcoming redetermination of eligibility.
+Notice of Redetermination (Provider): Informs the provider of an upcoming redetermination of eligibility.

-FFF.
-Parent

-A mother or father by blood, marriage, or adoption; a legal guardian; or another person standing in loco parentis.
+Parent: A mother or father by blood, marriage, or adoption; a legal guardian; or another person standing in loco parentis.

-GGG.
-Parent with A Disability

-A parent who meets the SSI definition of disability by being unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or that has lasted or can be expected tolast for a continuous period of not less than twelve (12) months.
+Parent with a Disability: A parent who meets the SSI definition of disability by being unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or that has lasted or can be expected to last for a continuous period of not less than twelve (12) months.

-HHH.
-Part-Time Child Care

-Child care provided for fewer than six (6) hours of a 24-hour day.
+Part-Time Child Care: Child care provided for fewer than six (6) hours of a 24-hour day.

-Preschool-Aged Child

-Children from three (3) years of age up to their first day of kindergarten, with the exception of children participating in Early Head Start, Head Start, or public PreK programs during the school day.
+Preschool-Aged Child: Children from three (3) years of age up to their first day of kindergarten, with the exception of children participating in Early Head Start, Head Start, or public PreK programs during the school day.

-JJJ.Priority Population

-A term used to refer to a population with shared characteristics and identify the order in which applications will be processed in the event that funding is inadequate to serve all applicants.
+Priority Population: A term used to refer to a population with shared characteristics and identify the order in which applications will be processed in the event that funding is inadequate to serve all applicants.

-KKK.
-Provider

-A general term used to refer to any center or individual providing care to children as described in this policy manual.
+Provider: A general term used to refer to any center or individual providing care to children as described in this policy manual.

-LLL.
-Provisional Child Care Certificate

-A child care certificate that is issued to children of parents with Temporary Assistance for Needy Families (TANF) and Transitional Child Care (TCC) cases who are no longer qualified due to TANF guidelines, with the exception of cases excluded for intentional program violation.
+Provisional Child Care Certificate: A child care certificate that is issued to children of parents with Temporary Assistance for Needy Families (TANF) and Transitional Child Care (TCC) cases who are no longer qualified due to TANF guidelines, with the exception of cases excluded for intentional program violation.
 The provisional certificate is issued at the end date of the TANF or TCC case closure and allows for a full consecutive twelve (12) months of child care subsidy.
-The provisional certificate is issued upon closure of TANF or TCC cases for the remainder of a twelve (12) month period from the initial issue date of the original certificate.
+The provisional certificate is issued upon the closure of TANF or TCC cases for the remainder of a twelve (12) month period from the initial issue date of the original certificate.
+(The date of termination will be listed on the provisional certificate upon issuance.
+Therefore, this provisional certificate does not provide the traditional two-week notice to the provider or parent afforded by a non-TANF or non-TCC child care certificate.)

-MMM.
-Redetermination of Eligibility

-Eligibility for child care assistance through the Child Care Payment Program (CCPP), which is to be conducted no more frequently than every twelve (12) months for each eligible family.
+Redetermination of Eligibility: Eligibility for child care assistance through the Child Care Payment Program (CCPP), which is to be conducted no more frequently than every twelve (12) months for each eligible family.

-NNN.
-Residing/Living With

-Living with, including taking meals and sleeping in the same house, for a majority of a seven (7) day period beginning Sunday and ending Saturday.
+Residing/Living With: Living with, including taking meals and sleeping in the same house, for a majority of a seven (7) day period beginning Sunday and ending Saturday.

-OOO.
-Referral & Resource Centers (R&Rs)

-Offer technical assistance, training, consultation, materials and resources on developmentally appropriated practices, health related issues and practices.
-R&Rs offer consumer education to parents and interested parties on a variety of health, social support programs, and child care options.
-The R&Rs are able to assist providers to include children with disabilities in their programs and provide onsite consultation to assist providers in problem solving child care, health and inclusion issues.
-In addition, R&Rs identify unmet training needs of providers and provide information on existing
+Referral & Resource Sites (R&Rs): Offer technical assistance, training, consultation, materials and resources on developmentally appropriate practices, health related issues and practices.
+R&Rs offer consumer education to parents and interested parties on a variety of health, social support programs, and child care options, including helping families apply for CCPP.
+The R&Rs can assist providers to include children with disabilities in their programs and provide onsite consultation to assist providers in problem solving child care, health and serving children with special needs.
+In addition, R&Rs identify unmet training needs of providers and provide information on existing training opportunities or arrange for training when none exist.